 But from the very start debates took an ugly turn.
 Gulashvili told the opponents for couple of times: "Your are not liberals; you are liberasts."

-He used a term which apparantly is a wordplay of liberals and pederasts; the latter is used in Georgia as a derogative form for gays.
+He used a term which is a combination of liberal and pederast; the latter is used in Georgia as a derogative form for gays.

 Beka Mindiashvili told Gulashvili that it was up to police to deal with the activists of his organization, because of the May 4 attack on peaceful demonstrators.